17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 It’s nice to have the option of chilling by the pool

-Most guests, however, prefer to take advantage of the complimentary chairs and umbrellas at the KKO Beach Club next door.
+Most guests, however, wander over to the beach – where complimentary chairs, umbrellas and signing privileges at the Kko Beach Club next door sweeten the stay.

 LTC Hotel room with blonde wood furnishings